mfaani/mfaani/content/posts/CurrentValueSubject-example.md

 All that said, often a single value can still be useful if you need to shorten the lifetime.
 Example if you want to only subscribe after `viewWillAppear` and cancel after `viewWillDisAppear`

+### Does `Set<AnyCancellable>` help avoid memory leaking?

+The concept of disposeBag / having a Set<AnyCancellable> variable, is not about leaking memory i.e. it’s not about ending subscriptions when an object goes out of memory.
+That will happen.
+The main purpose is to retain the subscription until the object is in memory (or until you call `cancel` yourself)

+Because if you don’t use store your subscriptions (use dispose bag), your subscriptions will go out of memory right away (hence no leaking) as shown earlier.

 ### Anything else about `Set<AnyCancellable>`?

 You almost always want it to be a `private` variable.
 It really has no purpose outside its current class.